Skip to Content

 • 2.00 Credits

-This course will provide students an opportuntiy to work with other students, community members, and community agencies in organizing and carrying out a service project that addresses an existing community issue or need.
-Students will learn the theory and philosophy behind service-learning as a teaching pedagogy as they bercome more aware and engaged in the community.
+This course will provide an opportunity to work with other students, community members, and community agencies in organizing and carrying out a service learning project that addresses an existing community issue or need.
+Students will learn the theory and philosophy behind service learning as a teaching pedagogy as they become more aware and engaged in the community.
 This course is required of students seeking the Service-Scholar designation.
-This course is repeatable for credit.
+Repeatable for credit.